 Cincinnati Va Medical Center Substance Dependence Program is an addiction treatment center located at 3200 Vine Street, Suite A-800 in the 45220 zip code in Cincinnati, OH.

 It is operated by the U. S. Department of Veterans Affairs.
-Cincinnati Va Medical Center Substance Dependence Program provides buprenorphine maintenance, administers naltrexone and buprenorphine detox.
-Some of the treatment approaches used by Cincinnati Va Medical Center Substance Dependence Program include CBT, matrix model and substance use counseling approach.
-Cincinnati Va Medical Center Substance Dependence Program also specializes in detox services and offers inpatient cocaine detoxification, residential benzodiazepines detox and inpatient alcohol detox.
-Cincinnati Va Medical Center Substance Dependence Program provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin detox and outpatient heroin treatment.
-It also provides inpatient treatment for co-occurring mental health and heroin use, transitional housing and residential treatment for heroin use.
-Other addiction treatment offered includes general addiction disorder treatment, internet use disorder treatment and treatment for gambling disorder.
+Cincinnati Va Medical Center Substance Dependence Program provides buprenorphine maintenance, methadone detox and methadone maintenance.
+Some of the treatment approaches used by Cincinnati Va Medical Center Substance Dependence Program include DBT, relapse prevention treatment and substance use counseling approach.
+Cincinnati Va Medical Center Substance Dependence Program also specializes in detox services and offers residential benzodiazepines detoxification, in-patient methamphetamines detoxification and inpatient opioid detoxification.
+Cincinnati Va Medical Center Substance Dependence Program provides residential heroin detox, outpatient heroin services and 30 day inpatient heroin rehab.
+It also provides medical heroin detox, halfway house and inpatient treatment for co-occurring mental health and heroin use.
+Other addiction treatment offered includes treatment for gambling disorder, treatment for non-substance use addiction disorder and treatment for internet use disorder.

 Here are the full facility listing details on Cincinnati VA Medical Center Substance Dependence Program in Cincinnati, OH: